jondewoo/UnitySlippyMap/README.md

 * Add support for well known tile providers (derive from TileLayer.cs)
 * Add new map objects (polygons, lines, ...)
 * Add support for orthographic cameras
-* Display a location marker with orientation for the user
 * Better zoom rounding (>80%, <20%?)
 * Constraint the map to a given 'size', bounce on limits
 * Movements inertia